hjhart/3d_printing/checklist.md

 {% include links.html %}

+Last updated: **{{page.updated_date | date: "%x at %H:%M %p"}}.**

 Here is a guide of things I check each time I print.
-I still suck at this, and pretty much every one of my prints have failed in some way, but if you're looking to get started with your new printer &emdash; here is a good place to start.
+I still suck at this, and pretty much every one of my prints have failed in some way, but if you're looking to get started with your new printer &mdash; here is a good place to start.

-This checklist should probably be printed right in front of my printer.

-On second thought, perhaps it should be on a monitor right in front of my printer, since every time I print it I'll think of something to add to it.

-**Last updated:** {{page.updated_date | date: "%x at %r"}}.

 1. Export your model from Cura
 1. Load file into [OctoPrint][octoprint]